 The contrast between the black sand and the wild, blue North Atlantic Ocean is simply mesmerizing, and you’ll find a lot of it in Iceland.
 Although black sand beaches line much of Iceland’s southern coastline, none are more famous than Reynisfjara beach.

 Located near the village of Vík, this beach has been featured in many movies and television shows.
-These beaches were created by all the volcanic activity on the island throughout the year, as hot lava turns into black rock when it touches the icy ocean water.
+These beaches were formed by volcanic activity on the island over the years, as hot lava cools into black rock when it touches the icy ocean water.
 And as the rock erodes, it creates black sand!
 At Reynisfjara, you can also see the basalt columns together with the black sand at the same time.

 5. Lava Fields of Iceland